Green-Software-Foundation/if-docs/docs/pipelines/teads.md

 You also need to add some input data that your pipeline can operate over.

-You can see the full manifest in the [IF repository](https://github.com/Green-Software-Foundation/if/blob/main/manifests/examples/pipelines/teads-curve.yml).
+You can see the full IMP in the [IF repository](https://github.com/Green-Software-Foundation/if/blob/main/manifests/examples/pipelines/teads-curve.yml).

 That's it!
-Your manifest is ready to run!
+Your IMP is ready to run!

-## Running the manifest
+## Running the IMP

-Having saved your manifest as `teads-curve.yaml` you can run it using IF:
+Having saved your IMP as `teads-curve.yaml` you can run it using IF:

 ```sh
 if-run -m teads-curve.yml -o teads-output.yml